physical therapy, chronic pain APTSM Marketing physical therapy, chronic pain APTSM Marketing

 About the Author:

-Dr. Dennis Kaster is a physical therapist at Advanced PT’s Stevens Point North clinic.
-He has been happily married to his wife Adrienne, also an extraordinarily talented physical therapist, for almost as long as they have been practicing.
+Dr. Dennis Kaster is a physical therapist at Advanced PT’s Stevens Point North clinic on Division St. He has been happily married to his wife Adrienne, who is also an extraordinarily talented physical therapist, for almost as long as they have been practicing.
 They love cycling, hiking, and traveling.
 They also love helping people feel better, which brings them joy.

 Read More